multivariate_polynomial_abstract#

 Returns:

 The integral value of the polynomial over the given bounds.
 If only one polynomial is available, the return value is of a float type.
+For multiple polynomials, an array of values is returned.

 Return type: